Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 \subsection{Practice 1: Ignoring heteroscedasticity}

-By relying on LMM, practitioners typically make an assumption of homoscedasticity, ignoring potential subject-specific differences in variance.
+By relying on LMM, practitioners typically assume homoscedasticity, thereby ignoring potential subject-specific differences in variance.
 In this first setting, we compare an LMM, assuming a constant scale, with the properly specified MELSM model.
 The two models share the same (correct) specification for the location, with only the scale differing: \begin{itemize} \item \textbf{MELSM} correctly models the scale.

 \item \textbf{LMM} assumes homoscedasticity.

 \end{itemize}